 Led by professional artists to stimulate conversation and creative responses to this theme, Magic Me looks to bring forward the voices of women.
 Starting with women in East London the project will spread out to both Peterborough and Southend.
 Magic Me is keen to hear from the young, the old and from every age in between.
 This is a project for women who have opinions, and like storytelling, movement, drama, and writing.

 As part of this project Magic Me will explore ways in which using digital media can get more people involved across the country.
 Through a series of workshops we will create a number of short films and these will be shared at a public event both Peterborough and Southend and on the Metal and Magic Me websites and social media.
 The content of these films will represent women across age, culture and faith – particularly bringing to the fore voices that are often under represented.

-In Peterborough, Decorum will connect members of Bretton Belles WI and pupils at Iqra Academy.
-However, the workshops are open to other women.
-Please contact Sarah@metalculture.com if you are interested.
-Workshops take place over 10 weeks on Mondays at Iqra Academy.
+In Peterborough, Decorum connected members of Bretton Belles WI and pupils at Iqra Academy.
+However, the workshops were also open to other women.

-In Southend-on-Sea, the project will connect pupils at Southend High School for Girls and the Hindu Association.
-For details of how you can get involved contact firstname.lastname@example.org
+In Southend-on-Sea, the project connected pupils at Southend High School for Girls and the Hindu Association.

 Here’s a quick introduction to three of our female ‘Decorum’ artists: